Charged gravastar model in $f(T)$ gravity admitting conformal motion: Solutions of the field equations in three different regions of the gravastar

-outside the event horizon $r>m+\sqrt{m^{2}-q}$, $m$ being the mass and $q$ being the charge of the black hole.
+where, $r>m+\sqrt{m^{2}-q^2}$, $m$ being the mass and $q$ being the charge of the black hole.
 So we can match our interior spacetime to the exterior R-N spacetime at the boundary of the charged gravastar.

-Now to determine the surface stresses at the junction boundary we use the Darmois-Israel \cite{dm1,dm2} formation.
+Now to determine the surface stresses at the junction boundary we use the Darmois-Israel \cite{dm1} formation.
 The intrinsic surface stress energy tensor $S_{ij}$ is given by Lancozs equations in the following form

 where $\kappa_{ij}$ represents the discontinuity in the second fundamental form is written as,

 $K_{ij}$ being the second fundamental form is presented by

 where $n_{\nu}^{\pm}$ are the unit normal vectors defined by,